TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/lorix-one/_index.md

 ## Get the gateway EUI

-To register the gateway, you will need its Extended Unique Identifier (Gateway EUI).
+To register the gateway, you will need its Gateway EUI.
 This can be found either on the gateway's sticker or by software in the Manager UI.

 ### From the sticker